greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/vacuumdb.html.md

 **Connection Options**

 -h host \| --host=host
-:   Specifies the host name of the machine on which the Greenplum coordinator database server is running.
+:   Specifies the host name of the machine on which the Greenplum master database server is running.
 If not specified, reads from the environment variable `PGHOST` or defaults to localhost.

 -p port \| --port=port
-:   Specifies the TCP port on which the Greenplum coordinator database server is listening for connections.
+:   Specifies the TCP port on which the Greenplum master database server is listening for connections.
 If not specified, reads from the environment variable `PGPORT` or defaults to 5432.

 -U username \| --username=username
 :   The database role name to connect as.
 If not specified, reads from the environment variable `PGUSER` or defaults to the current system user name.